TRZLedgerFoundation/templates/COMMUNITY_TEMPLATE_GUIDE.md

 ### Step 1: Prepare Your Project

-1. Create a clean, working Solana project
+1. Create a clean, working Trezoa project
 2. Remove any personal configuration, API keys, or credentials
 3. Add comprehensive comments and documentation
 4. Test that the project works from a fresh install